douggreen/asana-slack-app/README.md

 A: Yes, but each needs their own Slack app and bot instance.

 **Q: Can I hide certain fields?**
 A: Yes!
 Use the `DISPLAY` setting.
-For example, `DISPLAY=link,assignee` shows only the task name and assignee.
+For example, `DISPLAY=link,ticket,assignee` shows only the task name, ticket number, and assignee.

 ---